aditi-23-singh/Meow-Chat/README.md

 Meow Chat is a simple and intuitive real-time chat application designed to facilitate instant communication between multiple users.
 It leverages the power of WebSockets to provide a seamless and interactive chat experience, allowing users to join a common room, exchange messages, and stay updated on who enters or leaves the conversation.

 **✨ Features**
-**Real-time Messaging:** Send and receive messages instantly, ensuring a fluid and dynamic conversation flow without page reloads.
+1.**Real-time Messaging:** Send and receive messages instantly, ensuring a fluid and dynamic conversation flow without page reloads.
-**User Join/Leave Notifications:** Automatically announces when a new user joins the chat or an existing user leaves, keeping everyone informed.
+2.**User Join/Leave Notifications:** Automatically announces when a new user joins the chat or an existing user leaves, keeping everyone informed.
-**Personalized Usernames:** Users are prompted to enter a name upon joining, making conversations more personal.
+3.**Personalized Usernames:** Users are prompted to enter a name upon joining, making conversations more personal.
-**Sound Notifications:** A subtle "ding" sound alerts users to incoming messages (on the receiving end).
+4.**Sound Notifications:** A subtle "ding" sound alerts users to incoming messages (on the receiving end).
-**Responsive Design:** The application's interface adapts gracefully to various screen sizes, providing an optimal viewing and interaction experience on desktops, tablets, and mobile phones.
+5.**Responsive Design:** The application's interface adapts gracefully to various screen sizes, providing an optimal viewing and interaction experience on desktops, tablets, and mobile phones.
-**Clean and Minimalist UI:** A user-friendly design focused on readability and ease of use.
+6.**Clean and Minimalist UI:** A user-friendly design focused on readability and ease of use.

 **🚀 Technologies Used**
-**Frontend:**
+-->**Frontend:**

 HTML5: Provides the structural foundation of the chat interface.
 CSS3: Styles the application, ensuring a modern and responsive look across devices.
 Vanilla JavaScript: Handles all client-side logic, including DOM manipulation and interaction with the Socket.IO client.

-**Backend:**
+-->**Backend:**
 Node.js: The JavaScript runtime environment that powers the server-side of the application.
 Socket.IO: A robust library enabling real-time, bidirectional, and event-based communication between the web client and the Node.js server.